andreximenes/key-terms-extractor/README.md

 Algorithm created to  analys a pdf text and recognize the main terms discussed within the text, helping the user to get an idea of the main points addressed.
-> I'm still working in this project and it need to have its accuracy
+> I'm still working on this project and it needs to have its accuracy
 > improved

 ### Libs used: